Ofek-Shani/Saba_Sailing/README.md

 ## Versions and changes
 The current version 1.1 includes some changes in the GUI and keyboard:
 - The GUI size is kept relative to the resolution of the game screen and cannot be changed manually.
-- The zoom-in and out now has many levels that are applied with the keys used previously to change GUI widgets' size: the **+** and **-** keys, and the small buttons in the "Sailiung Control" box.
+- The zoom-in and zoom-out now has many levels that are applied with the keys used previously to change GUI widgets' size: the **+** and **-** keys, and also by the small buttons in the "Sailiung Control" box.
-- The **Z** button is not interpreted anymore and the respective button on the left side has been removed.
+- The "Zoom" button **Z** is not active anymore and the respective GUI button on the left side has been removed.
-- It is possible to remove the GUI altogether and use only keyboard shortcuts.
+- It is possible to remove the GUI altogether (via the toggle key **K** on the keyboard) and use only keyboard shortcuts.
 ## Contributing
 The project is presently private so contributions are limited.